NataliaSegura/Macrocomplex-builder/README.md

 ### Proteosome

 1pma PDB entry is a proteosome from *Thermoplasma acidophilum* (https://www.rcsb.org/structure/1PMA).
-A proteosome is a protein macrocomplex which degrade proteins by ptoteolysis of the protein peptide bonds.
-1pma is a macrocomplex with two unique protein chains and a stoichiometry of hetero 28-mer -A14B14.
+A proteosome is a protein macrocomplex which degrade proteins by proteolysis of the protein peptide bonds.
+1pma is a macrocomplex with two unique protein chains and a stoichiometry of hetero 28-mer-A14B14 with 4 interactions in one chain and 7 interactions in the other.
 Throught our template analysis we do not see any differences with respect the number of chains between the one created and the template.
 Further analysis is done by structural visual comparison using an interactive visualization and molecular structural analysis programm such as UCSF CHIMERA.
 We can't oberve any differences in their structure, the superposition done is totally perfect.

 <div class="row">